3mcd/javelin/docs/ecs.md

 }
 ```

-## Filtering and change detection
+## Change Detection

-Queried components are readonly by default.
-A mutable copy of a component can be obtained via `mut(ComponentType)`.
+Queried components are readonly by default, and you must be explicit if you want a mutable reference.
+This is done to ensure that the ECS can detect changes to components.
+A mutable reference to a component can be obtained via `mut`.

 ```js
 import { query, mut } from "@javelin/ecs"